 Continue on to Trondheim.
 Choose between hiking in Bymarka Nature Reserve before visiting the Sverresborg Folk Museum, or enjoying a city tour including the Folk Museum and the elaborate Nidaros Cathedral, built between 1070 and 1300.
 Enjoy a free afternoon to explore the area on your own.

 Sail deep into one of Norway's most beautiful, and most visited fjords, Geirangerfjord.
 Enjoy a coach tour to Dalsnibba, soaking in the views at this UNESCO World Heritage site.
 For the more adventurous, opt for a 6.2-mile mountain hike exploring the area and taking in amazing views of the fjord from above.
-If possible, the Expedition will cruise around this scenic area.
+If possible, the ship will cruise around this scenic area.

 Hop on the Flåm Railway, traveling through valleys and mountain passes to reach the scenic fjord of the Flåm district.